Code-Institute-Submissions/Memory-Madness/README.md

 Screen size enlarges when animation appears on mobile devices.
 ### Fix-

+### Problem-
+Fonts found do not work, the are 'sanitized' upon page load.
+Alternative HArry Potter fonts found with same issue.
+### Fix-
+Switched to backup fonts.

 # Wireframe and process mapping:
 To begin the process I draw out how I would like the game to appear on mobile and desktop.
 On mobile defining where start button line up two by two, number of cards in a column and sizing.
 On desktop buttons in one line and two rows of cards.
 In addition to this I have provided a process map where I attempted to draw out the game process with yes / no routes.
 This allowed me to check through the functions which would be required to generate the game.